Organisers of Europe’s biggest aviation trade show, the Aero Friedrichshafen, have hailed the event as a success.

 “Paragliders with disabilities, like myself, require a special wheelchair with a suspension system and large wheels, to be able to take off and land on bumpy ground” said Michael Amtmann, Chairman of “Die Rolli Flieger”.

-The Aero Friedrichshafen show also provided a platform for organisers to promote careers as well as motivate the next generation of pilots.
+The Aero Friedrichshafen show also provided a platform for organisers to promote careers as well as motivate the next generation of pilots as well as other entrepreneurs in the aircraft ground support equipment sector like aircraft tugs for sale.

 Under the slogan ‘Be a pilot’, advisors were at hand to provide guidance about future careers in aviation and answer questions young people had about schooling, qualifications and career funding.